Human Capital Portability and Worker Career Choices: Evidence from M&A Bankers

 Abstract

-How does firm-specific human capital shape workers’ career trajectories?
-We develop a model where workers accumulate both portable and non-portable (firm-specific) human capital and learn about their match quality with employers gradually.
-The model is estimated using granular data on M&A bankers in bulge bracket and boutique firms.
-We show that a large fraction of bankers’ human capital is non-portable, ranging from 12% to 44% across firms.
+How does firm-specific human capital shape careers in the finance industry?
+We build a dynamic model where workers accumulate portable and non-portable (firm-specific) human capital and learn about their match quality with employers.
+Estimating the model using granular data on M&A advisory bankers, we show that a large fraction of bankers’ human capital is non-portable, ranging from 12% to 46% across different types of firms.
 Bankers make dynamic tradeoff between portability and returns on human capital, leading to time-varying job preferences over their life cycle.
-Our results have implications for high-skill workers in human capital-intensive industries in general.
+Our results have broad implications for careers in finance and the provision of financial services.

 Suggested Citation